stslex/PhoneEditText-library/README.md

 Provide phone mask for InputEditText in your code

+## Implementation:

-## Add it to your build.gradle with:
+Add it to your project build.gradle:

 ```gradle
 allprojects {